Fed Up Citizen Notices What Welfare User Does After Leaving Walmart & Takes Startling Pic… | John Hawkins' Right Wing News

 Is it a done deal that a safety net is essential in a society and economy as large as ours?
 Welfare and unemployment benefits do indeed help many in the country when they’ve lost their only source of income and need a short term boost.
 However, the problem is that these benefits are widely abused, taking advantage of the taxpayers that provide the dole.

-So lets take a look at one example the frustrations that some have with those who abuse the system.
+So, let’s take a look at one example of the frustrations that some have with those who abuse the system.

 Here is what the man posted: